-How to Survive a Heart Attack if You’re Alone
+How to Survive a Heart Attack When Alone

-In many cases it’s hard to act if you’re alone, but if you follow these recommendations you might be more likely to survive the event and get medical attention in time.
+In many cases, it’s hard to act if you have a heart attack when alone.
+However, if you follow these recommendations, you might be more likely to survive the event and get medical attention in time.

 Is a heart attack the same as cardiac arrest?